 \section{Abstract}

-We extend the notion of topologically protected semi-metallic band crossings to hyperbolic lattices in negatively curved space.
-Due to their distinct translation group structure, such lattices support non-Abelian Bloch states which, unlike conventional Bloch states, acquire a matrix-valued Bloch factor under lattice translations.
-Combining diverse numerical and analytical approaches, we uncover a quartic scaling in the density of states at low energies, and illuminate a nodal manifold of codimension five in the reciprocal space.
-The nodal manifold is topologically protected by a non-zero second Chern number, reminiscent of the characterization of Weyl nodes by the first Chern number.
+We extend the notion of topologically protected semi-metallic band crossings to hyperbolic lattices in a negatively curved plane.
+Because of their distinct translation group structure, such lattices are associated with a high-dimensional reciprocal space.
+In addition, they support non-Abelian Bloch states which, unlike conventional Bloch states, acquire a matrix-valued Bloch factor under lattice translations.
+Combining diverse numerical and analytical approaches, we uncover an unconventional scaling in the density of states at low energies, and illuminate a nodal manifold of codimension five in the reciprocal space.
+The nodal manifold is topologically protected by a nonzero second Chern number, reminiscent of the characterization of Weyl nodes by the first Chern number.

-\emph{Introduction.---}A topological semimetal is defined as a gapless electronic phase with stable band-touching points at the Fermi energy.
-As solid-state analogs of relativistic fermions, low-energy excitations in a semimetal are often imbued with nontrivial topological properties.
+\emph{Introduction.---}Topological semimetals are gapless electronic phases with stable band-touching points at the Fermi energy.
+As solid-state analogs of relativistic fermions, low-energy excitations in semimetals are often imbued with nontrivial topological properties.
 Dirac and Weyl semimetals in three dimensions (3D), for instance, exhibit a range of intriguing properties such as protected surface states, anomalous Hall effect, chiral anomaly, and unusual magneto-resistance~\cite{Wan:2011,Zyuzin:2012,Hosur:2013,Burkov:2014,Vazifeh:2013,vafek2014, Armitage2018,ong2021}.
 Broadly, semimetals can be categorized based on spatial dimension, origin of band crossings, and properties of the nodal manifold (e.g., its degeneracy and codimension)~\cite{Gao2019}.
 All existing models and material realizations, however, are typically embedded in geometrically flat Euclidean space.